 The main focus of my MAMI research, at present, is Compton Scattering on the proton and neutron.
 We have performed the first two in a series of polarized Compton Scattering measurements on the proton, using a circularly polarized photon beam and a transverse polarized target, and a longitudinally polarized target, and a linearly polarized photon beam with an unpolarized liquid hydrogen target.
 We have taken data on the first two doubly polarized photon asymmetries to be measured in Compton Scattering and have taken the first polarised data below pion production threshold.
 A review of recent progress can be found here.
 The first publication on doubly polarized Compton Scattering, with a world-first experimental extraction of spin polarizabilities, has been published in PRL.The MUSE experiment seeks to measure the reaction cross sections of elastic scattering of electrons and muons simultaneously with the same detector system.
 To do this we will use the mixed pion / muon / electron beam in the piM1 experimental area at PSI.
 As this is a very non-traditional scattering experiment, with a mixed, low-flux beam, we have to tag and track each beam particle both into and out of the liquid hydrogen target.
 By so doing, we aim to provide electron and muon cross sections of comparable accuracy to the current electron meansurements, and thereby learn some vital information in the quest to solve the Proton Radius Puzzle, a very challenging "hot topic" which has been covered extensively in scientific journals and popular media such as:

-MUSE has passed scientific review at PSI and will be given significat beam time once all stages of the experiment feasibility study and Technical Design Report (TDR) are complete.
-We are in the process of negotiating funding of the experiment to allow a test run in 2016 and data-taking in 2018/9.
+MUSE has passed scientific review at PSI and will be given significant beam time once all stages of the experiment feasibility study and Technical Design Report (TDR) are complete.
+We are in the process of negotiating funding of the experiment to allow a test run in 2017 and data-taking in 2018/9.
 So far we have been awarded at total of $747,000 from NSF and DOE to allow Research and Development of the target, detector and data analysis system design.
 For more information see the MUSE homepage.